leohermansson/NBA-GOATS-Image-Classification/README.md

 I collected images using the bing_image_downloader library.
 While it was quick and easy to use, I discovered that the results were sometimes inaccurate.

 For example, an image of actor Michael B. Jordan was downloaded instead of basketball player Michael Jordan.
-I manually removed this and three other incorrect images, but I understand that this isn’t a sustainable solution for larger or production-level projects.
+I manually removed this and other images including other inaccuracies, but I understand that this isn’t a sustainable solution for larger or production-level projects.

-In total, I used 246 images:

-Most classes had 50 images

-Two classes had 48 images due to inconsistencies in the downloaded data

 ## Future Improvements

-There’s plenty of room for improvement:

 Use a more reliable data collection method to ensure accurate labeling.